Effective lived experience partnerships

 If you are a person who has a lived experience of mental illness and are involved in sharing the work of specific mental health organisations, you may find the resources below helpful:

-- Starter kit for consumer-developed initiatives by Our Consumer Place
+- Consumer-developed initiatives by Our Consumer Place

 - Information for working with the media by SANE Australia